-Change the power state of the projector.
+Change the power state of the cinema projector.
 Data can be:

-- 3 Power OFF all electronics power OFF except Projector Control Module (PCM).
-It's also called Standby mode. - 1 Power ON projector is powered ON with lamp ON. - 0 Full power mode projector is ready for lamp ON.
+3 - Power OFF - all electronics power OFF except cinema projector Control Module (PCM).
+It's also called Standby mode.

+1 - Power ON - cinema projector is powered ON with lamp ON.

+0 - Full power mode - cinema projector is ready for lamp ON.